MorningHighRiseSunset/Metropoly/MULTIPLAYER_STATUS.md

 2. Use `test-lobby.html` to diagnose connection issues
 3. Verify all files are present and properly configured
 4. Check browser console for JavaScript errors
-5. Ensure Redis is running and accessible
+5. Ensure server is running and accessible

 ---